 Be sure to read: College Scholarship Judge Reveals Winning Secrets

-Here is solid advice from teachers, community leaders, and guidance counselors that will help students get GREAT letters of recommendation for scholarships and college admission.
+Here is solid advice from teachers, community leaders, and high school counselors that will help students get GREAT letters of recommendation for scholarships and college admission.

 S. McKay – Teacher

 I think it’s best to choose a teacher who KNOWS you well and can personalize your rec. accordingly.
 I especially like to write letters for students who I have had in class for several years and kids who “grew up” in my class…made a significant change, embraced my content area, with whom I had a great connection.

 Some of my best recommendation letters for scholarships have been for kids who persevered despite the outcome in my class!

 D. Yankey – Teacher